Dennis366/JavaScript_Tasks_6-7/README.md

 # JavaScript DOM Tasks – Tasks 6 & 7

-This repository contains **Tasks 6 and 7** from the Modern JavaScript Tutorial assignment, demonstrating basic **DOM manipulation** using plain JavaScript.
+This repository contains **Tasks 6 and 7** from the JavaScript assignments, demonstrating basic **DOM manipulation** using plain JavaScript.

 ## Tasks Overview